-A colon cleanse is a supplemental routine or procedure that is intended to increase your body’s ability to excrete solid waste from your colon.
+A colon cleanse is a supplemental routine that is intended to increase your body’s ability to excrete solid waste from your colon.

 If your diet isn’t exactly what it should be, you might be afraid that you’re accumulating toxins or waste products in your gastrointestinal tract, and this is why people turn to colon cleanses.

 Some people advocate a mechanical colon cleanse that involves irrigation with an enema kit, but these are fraught with risks.

 A less harmful approach is to use a supplement with a mild laxative, dietary fiber, or herbal supplements associated with good colon health.
 Here are our rankings of the most effective colon cleansing supplements available.

 “All disease begins in the gut.”

 Hippocrates famously said it, and science is finally understanding how true it is…

 Especially if you take a lot of medicines like antibiotics, birth control, antacids… are chronically stressed… are exposed to environmental toxins (and who isn’t these days?)… or struggle with poor overall health.
 All these things stress the colon, so it isn’t able to fully digest your foods and keep you healthy.

 That’s why we love VitaBalance Colon Detox Plus.
 Not only does it flush toxins and waste from your body, it balances the “bugs” in your gut, so your digestive system gets a fresh start.